esviji/esviji/README.md

 ### Known to NOT work on

-- Some desktop browsers: Opera (a bug on score handling)
+- Some desktop browsers: Opera
 - Some mobile browsers: Chrome Android
 - [Open issues](https://github.com/nhoizey/esviji/issues?labels=Broken+browser+support&page=1&state=open)
 - [Open a new issue!](https://github.com/nhoizey/esviji/issues/new)